very-good-software-company/percolate.js/README.md

 </script>
 ```
 Here is the API for the options object:
-- `baseURL`: The base url path for where your JS files are saved, defaults to `/`.
+- `baseURL` (Optional): The base url path for where your JS files are saved, defaults to `/`.
 - `tagPartial`: The prefix of all your custom tags, e.g. if your tags look like this `<test-header></test-header>` then the `tagPartial` would be `test-`.
+- `successCallback` (Optional): Function that runs each time a JS module is successfully imported.
+- `errorCallback` (Optional): Function that runs as part of the import `catch` statement.

 3. Now you're ready to build your site!
 The basic flow is to build out your semantic HTML using custom tags, e.g.:
 ```html